flowerinthenight/spindle/README.md

 $ ./simple -db projects/v/instances/v/databases/v -table mytable -name mylock
 ```

-The leader process should ouput something like `leader active (me)`.
+The leader process should output something like `leader active (me)`.
 You can then try to stop (Ctrl+C) that process and observe another one taking over as leader.